Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 This is my learning journey

+## 2020.11.09
+I learned a ton from the Google Power Searching course!

+1. I learned about site: (to search within a website)
+2. I learned about " -" which can exclude results.
+3. I also learned how to do an image search
+4. I learned how to search for a quote within a book.
+5. I learned how to vett a site by looking up the domain name
+6. I learned how to interpret a URL

+In summery this course was a refresher on some topics, and an introduction to new topics!
+I really enjoyed this course.

 ## 2020.11.05
 I'm working on the Google Power searching course.
 In my own time I'm trying to make myself more familiar with computer + website shortcuts.
 So far I'm learning gmail shortcuts, CopyQ shortcuts, and browser shortcuts!
 ### Gmail